-In agricultural industries, including with irrigation expansion and development projects, women, men, and gender diverse persons and people from a range of groups and communities can often have vastly different experiences of the risks, benefits and impacts of the project - from access to benefits in terms of jobs, compensation or benefits and community investment; to decision making roles for new innovation and technologies; to access to services and programs that account for the perspective, knowledges and experiences of diverse individuals and communities.
+In energy infrastructure industries, including natural gas liquefaction and pipeline development and transportation projects, women, men, and gender diverse persons and people from a range of groups and communities can often have vastly different experiences of the risks, benefits and impacts of the project - from access to benefits in terms of jobs, compensation or benefits and community investment; to decision making roles for new innovation and technologies; to access to services and programs that account for the perspective, knowledges and experiences of diverse individuals and communities.

 The following are the Department for Women and Gender Equality's (WAGE) key suggested areas/issues for the proponent to consider should the project progress to the Impact Statement phase.
-Guidance is provided on applying Gender-based Analysis Plus (GBA Plus) to understand the differential impacts of agricultural industries on diverse populations and adapt the project design so that project benefits are widely shared, and negative disproportional impacts are minimized.
+Guidance is provided on applying Gender-based Analysis Plus (GBA Plus) to understand the differential impacts of energy infrastructure industries on diverse populations and adapt the project design so that project benefits are widely shared, and negative disproportional impacts are minimized.